eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 and authentication of users at a high Level of Assurance (LoA) for both public and private online services.
-This essential functionality ensures that Relying Parties can confidently verify that they are interacting with the correct individual.
+This essential functionality ensures that Relying Parties can confidently verify that they are interacting with the correct User.

-In this use case, the User is utilising the EUDI Wallet to confirm their identity.
-They frequently access online services that demand authentication and currently employ multiple methods for identity verification while accessing these services.
+In this use case, the User is utilising the EUDI Wallet Instance to confirm their identity.
+They access online services that demand authentication and currently employ multiple methods for identity verification while accessing these services.
 The User is also concerned about sharing person identification data (PID) during online